MorphZG/obsidian_vault/linux/fzf.md

 Check out the [wiki page](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings) for more tips on how to configure shell key bindings.

 - `ctrl-t` - Paste the selected files or directories into the prompt.
-Type the command and press the keybind to activate the search.
+Type the command into terminal and press the keybind to activate the search.
 Set the `$FZF_CTRL_T_COMMAND` to change the key or `$FZF_CTRL_T_OPTS` to add additional options like adding the preview

 ```shell
 export FZF_CTRL_OPTS="